 - This Healthy Bolognese Sauce makes enough for at least 20 ounces of pasta.
 If you only have 2 to 3 people eating it, you may want to cook enough pasta for the first night, then save the sauce to serve with a fresh batch of pasta the next time you have it.
 Alternatively you can cook the 20 ounces of pasta and toss it all with the sauce, and save the leftovers to be quickly reheated.
 That makes the leftover night easier, but the fresh pasta improves the taste.

 - If you have basil or other fresh herbs on hand, definitely substitute the fresh for the dried.
-1 tbsp fresh basil is roughly equal to 1 tsp dried basil.
+1 tablespoon fresh basil is roughly equal to 1 teaspoon dried basil.

 - We used basic button mushrooms but feel to free to use other types of mushrooms if you prefer.